AokoMercyline/Personal-blog/README.md

 * Install all the dependencies from the requirements.txt file by running python3.8 pip install -r requirements.txt

-* Create a .environment file in the root of the folder and add the following code:
+* Create an .environment file in the root of the folder and add the following code:

   export MAIL_USERNAME=<your-email-address>
   export MAIL_PASSWORD=<your-email-password>